reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 interactions with students primarily consisting of listening to them, nodding sagely, and respond: _yes, what you’re experiencing is normal_.

-Most people{{< sidenote>}}An oft-quoted stat from LinkedIn -- not exactly a _scientific_ stat, but good enough for intuition-building -- says that [70%](https://news.linkedin.com/2017/11/new-linkedin-research-shows-75-percent-of-25-33-year-olds-have-e) of 25-33 year olds will go through a quarter-life crisis{{< /sidenote>}} will go through some variation of the "quarter-life{{< sidenote>}}Or mid-life, hell have a three-quarter life crisis or beyond.
+Most {{< sidenote word="people" >}}An oft-quoted stat from LinkedIn -- not exactly a _scientific_ stat, but good enough for intuition-building -- says that [70%](https://news.linkedin.com/2017/11/new-linkedin-research-shows-75-percent-of-25-33-year-olds-have-e) of 25-33 year olds will go through a quarter-life crisis{{< /sidenote>}} will go through some variation of the "quarter-{{< sidenote word="life">}}Or mid-life, hell have a three-quarter life crisis or beyond.
 "Never let a good crisis go to waste" and all that.{{< /sidenote>}} crisis."
 From the outside, these periods can seem chaotic and impulsive, from the inside confusing and frustrating.
+Having some idea of what to expect can be a helpful starting point -- things like major
+[psychological studies](https://eprints.bbk.ac.uk/id/eprint/6706/2/6706.pdf) or
+[popular books](https://bookshop.org/p/books/designing-your-life-how-to-build-a-well-lived-joyful-life-dave-evans/8574377)
-Having some idea of what to expect can be a helpful starting point -- things like major [psychological studies](https://eprints.bbk.ac.uk/id/eprint/6706/2/6706.pdf) or [popular books](https://bookshop.org/p/books/designing-your-life-how-to-build-a-well-lived-joyful-life-dave-evans/8574377) are a good way to get a foothold -- but these are by nature written from a
+are a good way to get a foothold -- but these are by nature written from a